opencoca/startr.sh/src/reading_our_terms.md

 AGREEMENT TO OUR LEGAL TERMS

-We are Canadians.Love an association of Startr LLC, AI Researchers, and Educators.
+We are Startr.sh an association of Startr LLC, AI Researchers, and Educators.

 ("Company," "we," "us," "our").